BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnCompareReportText

   The ``AgnCompareReportText`` class is an extension of the ``AgnCompareReport`` class.
 This node visitor relies on its parent class to process a stream of ``AgnLocus`` objects (containing two alternative sources of annotation to be compared) and then produces textual reports of the comparison statistics.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnCompareReportText.h>`_.
+See the `AgnCompareReportText class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnCompareReportText.h>`_.

 .. c:function:: void agn_compare_report_text_create_summary(AgnCompareReportText *rpt, FILE *outstream)